cloudify-examples/cloudify-environment-setup/README.md

 # openstack instructions

+1. Download and extract this blueprint archive ([link](https://github.com/cloudify-examples/cloudify-environment-blueprint/archive/latest.zip)) to your current working directory.

 2. Install the infrastructure and insert your Openstack credentials where indicated in the example command below.

 _Note: This command should be run from the same directory in which you extracted the blueprint in the previous step._